 What are the different types of weathering?

-Most rocks are very hard.
-However, a very small amount of water can cause them to break.
-When water seeps into cracks and freezes it then expands.
+Most rocks are tough.
+However, a tiny amount of water can cause them to break.
+When water seeps into cracks and freezes, it then expands.
 This powerful force can increase the size of cracks.
 Over time the repeated freeze-thaw action of water can break rocks apart.
-Eventually, pieces of rock break off creating scree.
+Eventually, pieces of rock break off, creating scree.